linkwarden/docs/README.md

 yarn docusaurus gen-api-docs all
 ```

-This command generates OpenAPI pages for the OpenAPI YAML file in the `openapi` directory.
+This command generates API docs for the OpenAPI YAML file in the `openapi` directory.
 The generated pages are placed in the `docs/openapi` directory.

 ### Deployment